THE WINGED CORPSE GALLERY

 The Fed-Ex Box, November, 2012

-This bird was outside the Fed-Ex pick-up box outside my office in Danbury.
+This white-throated sparrow (you can tell by the black striping on the crown and the small spot of yellow near the eye) was outside the Fed-Ex pick-up box outside my office in Danbury.
 The upper floors of the building are flanked with wide concrete ledges—perfect spots for all manner of birds to build their nests; unfortunately, the building is also almost all windows, so I’m guessing this is a glass kill.

 The Rubbermaid Tub, May, 2013